AntonSol919/linkspace/homepage/eli5.md

 | /account/bob/pass     | ...              |
 | /account/charlie/pass | ...              |

 Alice can proof herself to the host, and so can bob.
 But this is archaic in two ways.

 - We are sending the host the password when we register
-- When alice and bob want to talk, this _specific_ host has to _always_ be there and validate their identity.
+- If alice and bob want to know for sure they are talking to eachother , this _specific_ host has to _always_ play middleman to validate their identity.

 Public key cryptography provides a math solution.
 Anybody at anytime can run an algorithm to pick two numbers.